 When we’re on a journey to own less and appreciate more, it’s good to have motivation from other families who are doing it too.
 It’s good to see how things have worked out for them, and how to approach things differently.
-These are 24 families who are living differently.
+These are 24 family minimalist blogs from families who are living differently.

 Joshua Becker was one of the first people to bring minimalism to the blogging world.
 He’s viewed as the face of minimalism by many, since he’s been the introduction to minimalism for so many.
 He’s been blogging since 2008, and continues to publish a few articles every week.

 Joshua’s Biblical worldview is woven into his writing, and since spending time with his family was a primary reason for turning to minimalism, he gives plenty of tips on becoming a minimalist family.
 He also runs two minimalist magazines: Simplify Magazine and Simple Money.
 While they’re both great magazines, I’m partial to Simple Money, and not just because I’ve been published in it. 😉 Joshua has also written a few books, including his popular, Clutterfree With Kids, which I read earlier this year and highly recommend.

 My Favorite Post: 17 Staggering Statistics About Our Shopping Habits

 Rachel Jonat is The Minimalist Mom, and she writes all about making minimalism work with your family.
 From thoughts and tips on living a simpler life to practical ideas with your home and kids, she has all kinds of articles on living a minimalist life as a family.